Travel to Singapore during Covid-19: What you need to know before you go

 What's on offer

 The quintessential modern Asian city, Singapore's glittering skyscrapers and waterside setting make it easy to love.
-Throw in some of the world's best street food, served in its ubiquitous hawker centers, and the lush rainforest of Bukit Timah Nature Reserve, and the city state has more than enough to satisfy fascinated tourists.
+Throw in some of the world's best street food, served in its ubiquitous hawker centers, and the lush rainforest of Bukit Timah Nature Reserve, and the city-state has more than enough to satisfy fascinated tourists.

 Who can go

 Currently, entry is largely limited to Singapore citizens and permanent residents.
 Short term tourist visits from Australia, Brunei, Mainland China, New Zealand, Taiwan and Vietnam are now allowed, subject to securing an Air Travel Pass and taking a PCR test on arrival.
-Business travelers from these countries, as well as Germany, Indonesia, Japan, Malaysia and South Korea can also enter under the Reciprocal Green Lane scheme, but are subject to tight restrictions.
+Business travelers from these countries, as well as Indonesia and Japan can also enter under the Reciprocal Green Lane (RGL) scheme, but are subject to tight restrictions.

+Until February 1, travelers from Germany, Malaysia and South Korea were part of the RGL program.
+Following upticks in cases in those three countries, Singapore has indefinitely suspended the green lanes with them for at least three months.
+Visitors who have already been approved to use the RGL will still be able to travel back and forth as long as they test negative, but no new applications will be accepted.

 What are the restrictions?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 1.